 Fry are also called alevins.

-Poutine is also the Québecoise speciality (frites tossed with cheese curds and topped with gravy) that has crossed the Atlantic, with gourmet variations now available in many informal French restaurants.
+Poutine is also the Québecoise speciality (frites tossed with cheese curds and topped with gravy) that has crossed the Atlantic, with gourmet variations now available in many informal French restaurants and snack bars.

 Image by Nice M